oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/setting/Configs.md

 - This code file contains the implementation of various functions related to configuration management for the Oxyg3nium project.

 2. What external libraries or dependencies does this code use?
-- This code uses the com.typesafe.config library for parsing and managing configuration files, as well as the org.alephium library for various Oxyg3nium-specific functionality.
+- This code uses the com.typesafe.config library for parsing and managing configuration files, as well as the org.oxyg3nium library for various Oxyg3nium-specific functionality.

 3. What is the purpose of the `loadBlockFlow` function?
 - The `loadBlockFlow` function generates the initial block flow for the Oxyg3nium network, including the genesis block and any necessary transactions to allocate balances to initial addresses.